David Smith (historian): Career

 In 1991 he won the Royal Historical Society's Alexander Prize, and Cambridge University's Thirlwall Prize for historical research.

-He has been a Fellow of Selwyn College since 1988.
-He has served as a Director of Studies in History since 1992 and a Graduate Tutor since 2004.
+He has been a Fellow of Selwyn College since 1988, and he became a College Associate Professor in 2024.
+He has served as a Director of Studies in History since 1992 and a Postgraduate Tutor since 2004.
 He has also held several other offices within the College, including Admissions Tutor (1992-2003), Praelector (1994-2006), and Secretary to the College Council and Governing Body (2018–20).

-He has been an Affiliated Lecturer in the Faculty of History at Cambridge since 1995, and he served as Convenor of the Directors of Studies in History from 2006 to 2010.
+He began teaching in the Faculty of History at Cambridge in 1990 and he has been an Affiliated Lecturer in the Faculty since 1995.
+He served as Convenor of the Directors of Studies in History from 2006 to 2010.
 He also teaches regular weekend, day-school and summer school courses for Cambridge's Institute of Continuing Education.
-He has taught on the Institute's annual History Summer Programme every year since 1993, and he has been Programme Director since 2005.
+He has taught on the Institute's annual History Summer Programme every year since 1993, and he was the Programme Director for fourteen years (2005-19).
 He was a member of the Institute's Management Board from 2005 to 2008, and he was an Affiliated Lecturer of the Institute from 2012 to 2019.

 He was an Associate Editor and Research Associate for the Oxford Dictionary of National Biography (Oxford University Press, 2004), to which he also contributed twenty-three articles.
 From 1993 to 2003 he was co-editor of the Cambridge University Press A-level History series Cambridge Perspectives in History, in which thirty books were published.
 More recently, he was co-editor of the Cambridge University Press series aimed at the AQA specifications for A-level History, in which eighteen books were published in 2015-16.
 He was an Associate Editor of the Journal of British Studies from 2014 to 2017.